Chilthalanka/breast-cancer-diagnosis-using-machine-learning/README.md

-# Breast Cancer Diagnosis Using Logistic Regression
+# Breast Cancer Diagnosis Using Machine Learning

-This repository contains a Logistic Regression classifier developed for diagnosing breast cancer.
+This repository contains 4 machine learning classifiers (Logistic Regression, kNN, Naive Bayes and LVQ) developed for diagnosing breast cancer.
 Wisconsin Breast Cancer Database (WBCD) is used for the analysis.